xarantolus/ax/README.md

 * When using frontend frameworks, it is recommended to await the `init` function before your components are mounted, e.g. in a `setup` function.
 This will make sure the WASM binary is downloaded before the component is rendered.
 You can look at the [this Vue component](examples/web/src/components/Demo.vue) for an example.

-### Simple emulation of instruction
+### Simple emulation of instructions
-The following is a simple example that executes a few instructions and prints the calculated result.
+The following is a simple example that executes a few instructions and logs the calculated result.

 <details>
 <summary>Open for more info on the example</summary>